 David Fincher has firmly established himself as a master of blending art and commerce.
 It’s especially impressive considering his output has been uniformly dark, moody and disturbing, with flashes of wit and satire thrown in.
-The Netflix film “Mank” has brought him back to the Oscars in the Best Director category.
 Let’s take a look back at all 11 of his films, ranked worst to best.

 Born in 1962, Fincher cut his teeth at special effects house Industrial Light and Magic, working on such films as “Star Wars: The Return of the Jedi” (1983) and “Indiana Jones and the Temple of Doom” (1984).
 He left to pursue a career in directing, making his mark with a commercial for the American Cancer Society that depicted a fetus smoking a cigarette.
 He co-founded Propaganda Films, a production house for music videos and commercials that employed future filmmakers Spike Jonze, Michael Bay, Antoine Fuqua, Alex Proyas, Mark Romanek, Zach Snyder and Gore Verbinski.
 Fincher himself helmed several famous music videos, including “Vogue,” “Express Yourself,” “Oh Father” and “Bad Girl” for Madonna.

 His transition into filmmaking got off to a rocky start with “Alien 3” (1992), a critical failure that Roger Ebert described as “one of the best looking bad movies I’ve ever seen.”
 He quickly bounced back with the box office smash “Se7en” (1995), an unsettling film noir about a psychotic killer murdering victims in the style of the seven deadly sins.
 Its success allowed him to make even bigger and more ambitious projects, including “The Game” (1997), “Fight Club” (1999), “Panic Room” (2002) and “Zodiac” (2007).